deadlyeyes322/snake/README.md

   pass
 ```

 - First function is controll.
-It follow player inputs and convert them to variables.
+It capture player inputs and convert them to the variables.

 ```
 def moves():
   pass
 ```

-- Function moves change position player snake in space.
+- Function moves change player coordinates on the screen.

 ```
 def queue_go():
   pass
 ```

-- Function queue_go change lentgh player snake.
+- Function queue_go is changing snake length.

 ```
 def score():
   pass
 ```

-- Function score is following player progress and display it on screen.
+- Function score is following player progress and display it on the screen.

 ```
 def game_over():
   pass
 ```

-- Function game_over needed to create game_over screen, that appear if snake is dead.
+- Function game_over needed to create the game_over screen, that will appear if snake is dead.

 ### Converting in .exe file